 On 13 October 2016, the Senate moved that the following matters be referred to the Rural and Regional Affairs and Transport References Committee for inquiry and report by 27 April 2017.
 On 16 February 2017, the Senate granted an extension of time for reporting until 6 December 2017.
+On 16 November 2017, the Senate granted an extension of time for reporting until 28 March 2017.

 Submissions should be received by 15 December 2016.